grizzlysmit/pack/README.md

 [Table of Contents](#table-of-contents)

-If you want to manage an existing extension then use:
+### If you want to manage an existing extension then use

 ```bash
 pack.raku plugin add <key> <uuid> [<extra-sources1> <extra-sources2> ...] --force --mk-schema